appdotnet/api-spec/content/docs/resources/stream/index.md

 * Notify me when someone reposts one of my posts
 * Notify me when someone replies to one of my posts or messages
 * Notify me when someone mentions me in a post or a message
+* Notify me when someone messages a channel I'm subscribed to

 ### Advanced Notifications